-Travel Photography is changing.
-Nowadays, Instagram is swarmed with people calling themselves travel photographers, and there is over 80 million photos uploaded to the app each day.
-The industry is more competitive than ever, so how do you make yourself stand out?
-Is it really possible to break through this sea of mediocre work and make your mark as a one to watch?
+Travel photography is changing.
+Instagram is full of people calling themselves travel photographers, and there are more than 80 million photos uploaded to the app each day.
+The industry is more competitive than ever – so how do you make yourself stand out?
+Is it really possible to break through this sea of mediocre work and make your mark?

 It was only a few years ago that I was asking these questions myself.
-As I've built my career as a professional travel photographer, I have found that utilising social media and the internet has been a very powerful tool in both developing my work, and getting my portfolio out there to a wider audience.
+As I've built my career as a professional travel photographer, I have found that utilizing social media and the internet has been a very powerful tool in developing my work and showcasing my portfolio to a wider audience.

-When my photography work took off, I left writing behind for a bit, but recently I’ve realised how much one compliments the other, and how stories can be the most powerful thing.
-I think my biggest passion is storytelling, and I feel the combination of words and photographs allows me to do that most effortlessly.
+When my photography work took off, I left writing behind for a bit, but recently I’ve realized how much one complements the other.
+I think my biggest passion is storytelling, and I feel the combination of words and photographs allows me to do that almost effortlessly.

-So you’ve travelled across the world and captured a set of photographs you’re really proud of, what next?
+Once you’ve traveled across the world and taken photographs you’re really proud of, what's next?
 Instagram is a great place to start.
 It’s the easiest way to instantly get your photos to a wider audience, even if your first few attempts only get a couple of likes from your mother, your friend’s dog and a few fake accounts.
 Instagram can be hard to get going, but when used correctly, it’s a very rewarding platform.

 It is important to be consistent with the work you are posting.
-Only post your very best photographs, ideally 1-2 per day.
-It can also help to keep the theme similar; for example, if you want to establish yourself as a landscape photographer, don’t then start posting food shots.
+Only post your very best photographs.
+It can also help to keep the theme similar; for example, if you want to establish yourself as a landscape photographer, don’t start posting food shots.
 While it can be tempting to fit within the Instagram style of photography, staying true to yourself and your work is key.
-Nobody wants to see another copycat on the app; originality will go a long way, and it will help you gain a name for yourself in the long run.
-If you’re looking to attract the right kind of brands and publications, ensure you’re only posting high quality content you’re really proud of.
+Nobody wants to see another copycat on the app; originality will go a long way, and it will help you gain a name for yourself.
+If you’re looking to attract the right kind of publications, ensure you’re only posting high-quality content.

-Growing your Instagram account can be a challenge at the beginning, but don’t think you need hundreds of thousands of followers to make an impression.
+Increasing your Instagram followers can be a challenge at the beginning, but don’t think you need hundreds of thousands of followers to make an impression.
 Hashtags can be a great way to get more people viewing your photos, and also a way to get reposted on larger accounts.
-For example, if you tag #worldnomads, you have the opportunity to be reposted to over 90k followers, and a few of those are bound to go and check out your account too.
+For example, if you tag #worldnomads, you have the opportunity to be reposted to over 240k followers and a few of those are bound to go and check out your account too.

-Engagement is key on Instagram, so find other photographers you admire, follow them and give them some nice comments on your favourite shots.
-One of the best things that has come from Instagram for me is contacts with other photographers in the industry from around the world.
+Engagement is key on Instagram, so find other photographers you admire, follow them and comment on your favorite shots.
+One of the best things about Instagram for me is making contact with other photographers around the world.

-While Instagram is a great tool for getting your photography instantly out to the world, it shouldn’t be the only thing you are doing.
-If you are serious about pursuing travel photography as a professional career, maintaining a website portfolio is key.
-It is easy to create a website online for little cost, and it will be the most professional way to show potential clients examples of your work.
+While Instagram is a great tool for getting your photography instantly out to the world, it's not the only way.
+If you are serious about pursuing travel photography as a professional career, maintaining an online portfolio is key.
+It is easy to create a website for little cost, and it will be the most professional way to show potential clients examples of your work.

 See Instagram as a snapshot of the wider photography work you are doing online.
 Blogging and publishing stories and narratives (if you are also a writer) is a very useful way to develop your work and get more cohesive bodies of work out to a larger audience.
-Mark Edward Harris, one of my fellow judges for the World Nomads Travel Photography Scholarship wrote a longer piece about this, so look to that for advice.
+Mark Edward Harris, one of my fellow judges of the 2017 World Nomads Travel Photography Scholarship wrote a longer piece about this.

 Entering photography competitions can also be a good way to get your work out to a wider audience and to instantly get the attention of editors and industry professionals.

-When I first decided to put my whole heart into making travel photography my career, I worked incredibly hard to grow my social media platforms and get my work onto as many travel websites and blogs as possible.
-Consistency, hard work and genuinely great photography pays off, and I soon found more and more people were responding to my work.
-I was consistent with the work I was producing – and I travelled as much as I could on a budget, taking photos of people and cultures and writing stories about my trips.
+When I first decided to put my whole heart into making travel photography my career, I worked incredibly hard to grow my social media platforms and get my work onto as many travel websites as possible.
+Consistency, hard work, and genuinely great photography pay off, and I soon found more and more people were responding to my work.
+I was consistent with the work I was producing – and I traveled as much as I could on a budget, taking photos of people and cultures and writing stories about my trips.

 I think this hard work has helped me in many ways to get where I am today as a full-time travel photographer, but I would point out that the majority of my work comes from me actively approaching brands and publications via email rather than waiting for people to approach me after finding my social media channels.
-While promoting yourself on social media is important, there’s still a lot more work you should put in outside of that to get the work you want.
+While promoting yourself on social media is important, there’s still a lot more you need to do to get work.

 There is no doubt that the internet has changed the face of travel photography, but what it hasn’t changed is the quality of work.
-No matter how many followers you have on Instagram, you need to be creating photography work which is high-quality and appealing to brands and publications in order to get work.
-Sure, spend time promoting yourself on Instagram, but also spend the time getting out there into the world and shooting new work, new stories and new ideas.
+No matter how many followers you have on Instagram, you need to be creating photography work that is high-quality.
+Sure, spend time promoting yourself on Instagram, but also spend time getting out there into the world and shooting new work, new stories and new ideas.
 Stay true to your style and the work you want to bring into the world.
-While making it as a travel photographer might seem like an impossible mountain to climb in the beginning, this is a career which is endlessly rewarding once you get near the top.
+While making it as a travel photographer might seem like an impossible mountain to climb in the beginning, this is a career that is endlessly rewarding once you get near the top.

 What makes a compelling pitch?
 What are editors looking for?
-Pro photographer Mark Edward Harris shares his advice to help get your work published.
+Photographer Mark Edward Harris shares his advice to help get your work published.